Ziv976/zhouziqi.github.io/_pages/about.md

 Professional Services
 ======
-Serve as a reviewer for the following international journal & conferences
+Serve as a reviewer for the following international journal & conference:
 - IEEE Transactions on Information Systems (CCF A)
 - IEEE Signal Processing Letters
 - ACM Mutimeda 2023 (CCF A)